Customer Communications

 The July 2025 BSC advisory letter provides the following risk mitigation recommendations for BSC leads attached to BSC devices:

-1. Code-1005 is unique to BSC devices.
-Medtronic devices are at ZERO risk of a Code-1005 equivalent fault and its associated constraints on high voltage therapy delivery, irrespective of shock polarity (see next section for details).
+1. Medtronic devices are at ZERO risk of a Code-1005 equivalent fault and its associated constraints on high voltage therapy delivery, irrespective of shock polarity (see next section for details).

-2. The BSC shock-polarity recommendation reduces, but does not eliminate, the potential for triggering a post-shock Code-1005 in leads with gradually rising impedances.
+2. The BSC shock-polarity recommendation reduces, but does not eliminate, the potential for triggering Code-1005 in leads with gradually rising impedances.

-BSC Code-1005 functionality is limited to BSC devices
+BSC Code-1005 functionality is unique to BSC devices

-With respect to the behavior described in the July 2025 BSC advisory, events that contribute to Code-1005 include the following:
+With respect to the behavior described in the July 2025 BSC advisory, conditions that contribute to Code-1005 include the following:

 • As impedance rises in a calcified lead, the pulse width of a high-voltage shock waveform will extend.
 This is true of all fixed-tilt waveform systems.†

-• The BSC first-phase shock delivery in a biphasic waveform is limited to a 20.1ms pulse width.
-If the first phase of a BSC shock is not completed within 20.1ms, the “waveform is truncated and a monophasic shock is delivered, potentially reducing shock efficacy.”*
+• The BSC first-phase shock delivery in a biphasic waveform is limited to a 20ms pulse width.
+If the first phase of a BSC shock is not completed within 20ms, the “...bi-phasic waveform is truncated and a monophasic shock is delivered, potentially reducing shock efficacy.”*

 The shock-polarity recommendations in the BSC advisory letter provide a path to temporarily reduce the risk of triggering Code-1005 in the BSC system.
 The statement, “4.5x higher likelihood of generating a Code-1005 in Reversed (RV+) polarity compared to Initial (RV-) polarity”* is not applicable to Medtronic devices.